Taunsa Barrage

-This barrage serves 2.351 million acres (951,400 hectares) of land besides diverting flows from Indus River to the Chenab River through Taunsa-Panjnad Link Canal (TP Link Canal).
+This barrage serves 2.351 million acres (951,400 hectares) of land besides diverting flows from Indus River to the Chenab River through Taunsa–Panjnad Link Canal (TP Link Canal).
 The barrage also serves as an arterial road bridge, a railway bridge, and crossing for gas and oil pipelines, telephone line and extra high voltage (EHV) transmission lines.

 Background

 Taunsa Barrage was completed in 1958.
-Head Draftsman Syed Tufail Hussain Shah received Silver Medal from President of Pakistan Field Marshal Mohammad Ayub Khan on their commendable services rendered on the completion of Taunsa Barrage on March 3, 1959.
+Head Draftsman Syed Tufail Hussain Shah received Silver Medal from President of Pakistan Field Marshal Mohammad Ayub Khan on commendable services rendered on the completion of Taunsa Barrage on 3 March 1959.
 The canal system fed by the barrage initially consisted of Muzaffargarh and Dera Ghazi Khan Khan canals.
-The former was completed in 1960 and is in operation since then, while the latter although opened in 1958 continued to remain under construction in some later years.
-TP Link canal was added in 1970, as a component work o.
+The former was completed in 1960 and has been in operation since then, while the latter although opened in 1958 continued to remain under construction in some later years.
+TP Link canal was added in 1970, as a component work.